Women in the Vietnam War: Lai Đại Hàn

 Lai Đại Hàn is a Vietnamese term for a racially mixed person born to a South Korean father and a Vietnamese mother during the war.
-There are an estimsted 5,000 to 30,000 of them.
-Many Lai Dai Han were conceived because of rape of Vietnamese women by South Korean soldiers.
-There were estimated to be 800 mothers of Lai Dai Han conceived due to rape who were still alive in 2015.
+There are an estimated 5,000 to 30,000 of them.
+Many people falling under this category were conceived because of rape of Vietnamese women by South Korean soldiers.
+There were estimated to be 800 mothers of Lai Đại Hàn conceived due to rape who were still alive in 2015.
 Civic groups in Vietnam have campaigned for recognition of the issue and an apology by the Korean government.